YVYX04/yvanrichard.github.io/_posts/2025-12-25-ML_pipeline.md

 - Gama, J., Žliobaitė, I., Bifet, A., Pechenizkiy, M., & Bouchachia, A. (2014).
 A survey on concept drift adaptation. *ACM computing surveys (CSUR), 46(4)*, 1-37.

 - Géron, A. (2022). *Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow*.
 O'Reilly Media, Inc.

-- Kohavi, R. (1995).
-A study of cross-validation and bootstrap for accuracy estimation and model selection.
-In *Proceedings of the 14th International Joint Conference on Artificial Intelligence (IJCAI)* (pp. 1137–1145).

 - McElheran, K., Li, J. F., Brynjolfsson, E., Kroff, Z., Dinlersoz, E., Foster, L., & Zolas, N. (2024).
 AI adoption in America: Who, what, and where. *Journal of Economics & Management Strategy, 33(2)*, 375-415.